dheero/OBF.github.io/wiki/Google_Summer_of_Code_2015_Ideas.md

 The goal, therefore, of the this proposal is to implement a graphical front-end, based on the NoFlo-UI project, for the Nextflow programming environment.
-This would provide the latter with a presentation layer that would allow researchers to "sketch" their computational pipelines instead of programming them, making it easier to share and handle complex task interactions in their application logic.
+This would provide the latter with a presentation layer that would allow scientists to "sketch" their computational pipelines instead of programming them, making it easier to share and handle complex task interactions in their application logic.